 born and raised in Utah.
 He receives a B.S. in economics and geography from Weber

 State University and J.D. from the University of Utah College of Law

 Blake worked as an

 appellate clerk for the Tennessee Court of Criminal Appeals for approximately two

 years after graduating from law school.
 He then spent approximately twenty-one

 years working as a prosecutor for the Salt Lake County District Attorney’s

 by Governor Spencer J. Cox in March of 2021.

 Board Member - Greg Johnson

-Greg began working for the Board of Pardons and Parole in 2013 as Administrative Coordinator.
-He also served as Director of Administrative Services before being appointed as a Board member in February 2019 by Governor Gary R. Herbert.
+Greg began working for the Board of Pardons and Parole in 2013 as an administrative coordinator.
+He also served as director of administrative services before being appointed as a Board member in February 2019 by Governor Gary R. Herbert.